jackyko1991/Spec-Driven-Development/README.md

 ```

 **Collaborative Refinement:**
-Engage in a dialogue with the AI agent to refine and clarify ideas.
-The agent should ask targeted questions (typically 3-5 per feature) to move from broad concepts to precise specifications, ensuring the resulting spec files are comprehensive and clear.
+Engage in dialogue with the AI agent to refine and clarify ideas.
+The agent should ask targeted questions (typically 3–5 per feature) to move from broad concepts to precise specifications, ensuring spec files are comprehensive and clear.

 ---